heroku/heroku-cli-plugin-ai/README.md

   $ heroku ai:models:info [MODEL_RESOURCE] -a <value> [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  the resource ID or alias of the model resource to check
+  MODEL_RESOURCE  resource ID or alias of the model resource to check

 FLAGS
   -a, --app=<value>     (required) app to run command against